- Played by: Asa Butterfield

 - Hidden Depths: Is academically gifted, which she struggles with being more open about, and reads feminist and philosophical literature.

-- Malicious Slander: was the victim of in her youth.
-When she was 14, a classmate tried to kiss her.
-She declined.
+- Malicious Slander: Her reputation as the school slag and her nickname of "Cock-biter" originated when she was 14, a classmate tried to kiss her and she declined.
 To cover, he invented the cock-biting story whole cloth.
-This, plus Gossip Evolution, is the entire source of her entire reputation.

-- Meaningful Name: In the Irish epic Táin Bó Cúailnge, Queen Medbh (same pronunciation) is a powerful queen with a reputation as a man-eater, who insisted on having wealth equal to her husband's.
+- Meaningful Name: In the Irish epic The Cattle Raid of Cooley, Queen Medbh (same pronunciation) is a powerful queen with a reputation as a man-eater, who insisted on having wealth equal to her husband's.
 More mundanely, "Wiley" hints at Maeve's intelligence and her willingness to play outside the rules.

 - Parental Abandonment: Maeve's home life is extremely lonely.
 It is eventually revealed that her Missing Mom is a drug addict, her father is dead, and her brother — labeled "Idiot Brother" in her phone — is a criminal with no time to spare for her.
 She has serious abandonment issues as a result.

-- Really Gets Around: It is "Common Knowledge" that Maeve will sleep with just about anything with a penis.
+- Really Gets Around: Maeve has a reputation for sleeping with just about anything with a penis.
 This is definitively proven untrue.
 During her abortion, she only lists one current sexual partner (Jackson — the one who got her pregnant), and is not shown to have any others over the course of the season.

 Dr. Jean Milburn